Investing

 5. Fundamental Stability Matters

-Thiel’s major investments spanned the dot-com bubble bursting and the 2008 financial crisis.
-He knows that bear markets and recessions happen and warns that the best companies are those that are prepared for them.
-“Companies with strong balance sheets can stand strong amid adverse conditions,” Thiel says.
+Having invested through the dot-com crash and 2008 financial crisis, Thiel understands that bear markets and recessions are inevitable.
+He emphasizes that superior companies prepare for adverse conditions.
+“Companies with strong balance sheets can stand strong amid adverse conditions,” Thiel states.

-He recommends that investors look for companies with excellent fundamentals and demand durability during financial downturns.
-He also recommends that “if a company has a history of growing dividend payout, you can consider it a quality bet.”
+He advocates seeking companies with robust fundamentals and recession-resistant demand.
+Additionally, Thiel suggests that “if a company has a history of growing dividend payout, you can consider it a quality bet.”

 6. Longevity is More Important than Growth